SlimCado, the tropical avocado

-What is a SlimCado?
-An avocado that naturally has up to half the fat and a third fewer calories than the hass avocado.
+What is the SlimCado?
+It’s a tropical avocado that naturally has up to half the fat and a third fewer calories than the hass avocado.
 SlimCados are a different branch on the avocado family tree.
 They’d have to be, they’re grown in very humid climates, not dry climates like the hass.

 NOT GMO: SlimCados are NOT GMO.
 For over 95 years, Brooks Tropicals has grown SlimCados.